gagan-iitb/MM-TelcoBench/README.md

 - **Telecom-Specific Tasks**: Tailored to 3GPP specifications, providing a more realistic evaluation of LLMs' domain proficiency.
 - **Multi-Modal Evaluation**: Covers both textual and visual data, ensuring comprehensive assessment across different data modalities.
 - **Open Source**: The dataset is freely available, encouraging community collaboration and model evaluation on a large, diverse dataset.

+## Future Work
+- **LLMs Evaluation**: We will evalaute some of the famous LLMs on these benchmarks and share the result .
+- **Finetune Shortlisted Models**: We will Try to increase performance of the best performing models on our benchmark using fine-tuning.
+- **Large Bechmark Release**: We will release a large version of these Benchmarks soon .

 ## License